 - Production values count!
 Make sure your great idea can be seen and heard.

 The film festival audience is diverse, so humor and references should be accessible.
 Keep the pacing fast and tight, and pay careful attention to lighting and sound clarity.
 And of course, have fun and entertain us!

 - Themed around a topic of your choice appropriate to pre-TCFF movie screening

 - Length of 20 to 60 seconds

-- Submitted via online link or physical drive
+- Submitted via online link

 - Above-average production values